Providing a Balanced Diet

 Feed Yard Sustainability: Making more with less

 Another way we care for the environment is by conserving resources.
 Finishing our cattle on a grain-based diet requires less land, water and feed than grass-finishing cattle.

 - 45% less land

 - 49% less feed

 However, our commitment to the environment doesn’t end here.
-We enforce a multitude of best practices in place to ensure we are being good stewards and complying with all government regulations.
+We have a multitude of best practices to ensure we are being good stewards and comply with all government regulations.
 All cattle waste is collected, composted and used by local farmers as a soil amendment.
 We also source feed ingredients locally whenever possible to reduce greenhouse gas emissions, cost, and support our Northwest rural economies.

 PerforMix Nutrition Systems: Finishing strong